National Premier Leagues NSW Women's

 The National Premier Leagues NSW Women's, also known as the NPL NSW Women's, is a soccer competition in New South Wales, Australia.
 The competition is conducted by Football NSW, the organising body in New South Wales.
 The league is a subdivision of the second tier National Premier Leagues Women's structure, which sits below the national A-League Women.
-Prior to becoming a subdivision of the NPL in 2014, the league was previously known as the Womens Premier League.
+Prior to becoming a subdivision of the NPL in 2014, the league was previously known as the Women's Premier League.

 History

 A Football NSW panel completed a review on women's football in NSW in 2013, with a view to staying aligned with the FFA's pathway for women's football.
 This resulted in an inaugural NPL competition in 2014, with NSW being the first in the country to introduce a women's competition under the NPL banner.
 The Football NSW Institute were the inaugural champions.

 Clubs

-The following 14 clubs are taking part in the National Premier Leagues NSW Women’s for the 2025 season.
+The following 14 clubs took part in the 2026 season.